marcosun/smooth-fetch/README.md

 It returns an object with two properties: url and options.

-To overwrite built-in request interceptor, one may use `instance.interceptors.request.main()`.
+To override built-in request interceptor, one may use `instance.interceptors.request.main()`.

 ### Step 3.3 - After Main